braze-inc/braze-docs/_docs/_hidden/private_betas/shopify/scripttag_web_sdk_integration.md

 The current version of the Braze Web SDK via Shopify ScriptTag integration is v4.0.

-If you have the Web SDK already installed onto your Shopify store, please see [this section]() to see how you might be impacted.
+If you have the Web SDK already installed onto your Shopify store, see the [following section](#existing) to see how you might be impacted.

 ### Monthly active users